osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/V1/PI-Adapter-for-Azure-Event-Hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 #### Partitions

 The OCS SDS service and PI Data Archive can both store sequential data.
-Out of order data is accepted, however, OSIsoft recommends to order data for optimal performance.
+Out of order data is accepted.
+However, OSIsoft recommends to order data for optimal performance.

 OSIsoft further recommends to use a single partition to preserve messages order even though Azure Event Hubs support multiple partitions for a single Event Hub for parallelism downstream.